Anti-Alias/bevy_ui_dsl/README.md

 ```

 Oftentimes, though, it's easier to insert a marker component on the fly instead of inserting it later.
 For this reason, every built-in widget has an inline variant.
-These variants accept an extra bundle that will be inserted alongside the main one.
+These variants accept an extra bundle as an argument.

 | base          | inline        |
 |---------------|---------------|